2No2Name/McTester/README.md

 This mod allows using the automated structure based [test system](https://www.youtube.com/watch?v=vXaWOJTCYNg) Mojang created for minecraft.
 The test system is only partially included in minecraft and this mod adds some missing parts to make it work.
 Furthermore, more features, for example autorun and non-0 exit-code on failure, are included to make the usage more convenient.
-The tests can be run with gradle or even in automatically github actions see the repositories' [build workflow file](https://github.com/2No2Name/McTester/blob/master/.github/workflows/build.yml).
+The tests can be run with gradle or even with github actions see the repositories' [build workflow file](https://github.com/2No2Name/McTester/blob/master/.github/workflows/build.yml).

 ## Usage as a dependency